 Of all those headsets sold worldwide, approximately 90% are mobile phone based.
 What does this tell you?
 Best to make all of your VR applications and content very mobile friendly.

-So what can be garnered from all the big numbers in our VR research?
+So what can be garnered from all the big numbers in our virtual reality research?
 VR is here to stay.
 It might not have always mirrored the hype, but it is unquestionably a growing force to be reckoned with.

 Our advice?
 Don’t be alarmed.
 Fortunately, it’s not too late to get in on the VR game.
 It is, however, high time to get started.
-For the perfect way to get yourself up to speed, try our Yulio 5-day course and wow your colleagues with this pre-packed presentation full of our VR research on the state of the industry.
+To try VR for yourself, sign up for our 30-day free trial and wow your colleagues with this pre-packed presentation full of our VR research on the state of the industry.